(Also see our Alarms page)

-- National Gas Emergency Services Helpline (National Grid plc) Tel 0800 111999 – But please note that the National Gas Emergency Service does not carry equipment to test for carbon monoxide poisoning – we say that this is like sending someone out to trace radioactivity without a Geiger counter.
+- National Gas Emergency Services Helpline (National Grid plc) Tel 0800 111999 – But please note that the National Gas Emergency Service does not test for carbon monoxide poisoning as standard.
 So if you suspect carbon monoxide poisoning you really need help and advice.

 - Have your appliances properly installed and regularly serviced by qualified installers.
 With gas this means Gas Safe Registered.
 Ask about training and experience – it’s YOUR money and YOUR life and you are the person who will otherwise suffer from carbon monoxide poisoning.
 Ensure that your gas fitter is not only Gas Safe Registered but also qualified to work on that appliance and uses a flue gas analyser to check for the silent killer, carbon monoxide poisoning.
 You can check the individual’s ID number with the Gas Safe Register (http://www.gassaferegister.co.uk/) to make sure he or she is qualified to undertake work on particular appliances (e.g. gas fires not just boilers).

 - Chimneys and flues must be swept regularly and appliances checked once a year by a fully qualified engineer/sweep.

 - Do not block vents.
 Make sure you have some ventilation and wear extra clothes/ bedclothes to keep warm.